IBM/dbb-zappbuild/build-conf/README.md

-transfer_jclPDS | Sample dataset for JCL members transfer_xmlPDS | Sample dataset for xml members transfer_srcOptions | BPXWDYN creation options for creating 'source' type data sets
+transfer_jclPDS | Sample dataset for JCL members transfer_xmlPDS | Sample dataset for xml members transfer_srcOptions | BPXWDYN creation options for creating 'source' type data sets transfer_outputDatasets | List of output datasets to document deletions ** If used for multiple, use a file property to set transfer_outputDatasets